Image: Chrono24, Ethos Watch Boutique and Wrist Aficionado

 While Rolex occasionally shines a spotlight on one or two of its off-catalogue pieces each year—like the Rainbow Daytona or the Puzzle Piece Day-Date—most of these luxurious models remain shrouded in mystery.
 You won’t find them in a press release; instead, they tend to make their debut on the wrist of a celebrity or in a social media post from a high-profile account.
 Crafted from the finest materials and produced in extremely limited numbers, these gem-studded watches command hefty price tags, often landing in the six-figure or even seven-figure range, making them some of the most expensive Rolexes out there.

-See also Here Are the World's Top 10 Most Exclusive Private Clubs
+See also Inside the World’s Largest Private Residence

 Celebrated Off-Catalogue Watches